What is Spam: The Guide to Detecting and Preventing Spam

 1. Content spam: Spammers stuff their pages with popular keywords that usually have nothing to do with their website to try to get their website ranked higher in searches for those keywords.
 Others rewrite existing content to make their own pages appear more substantial and unique.

-2. Link spam: If you come across a blog comment or forum post that is full of irrelevant links, you are dealing with link spam.
-The spammer tries to use an SEO method called "Backlinking" to exploit the Traffic to his side.
+2. Link spam: If you come across a blog comment or forum post that is full of irrelevant links, you're dealing with link spam.
+The spammer is trying to use an SEO method called "Backlinking" to exploit the Traffic to his side.

-1. Spam in social networks: As the Internet becomes more social, spammers are taking advantage and spreading their spam via fake "throwaway" accounts on popular social networking platforms.
+1. Spam in social networks: As the internet becomes more social, spammers are taking advantage and spreading their spam via fake "disposable accounts" on popular social networking platforms.

 2. Mobile spam: This is spam in the form of SMS.
 Besides spammy text messages, some spammers also use push notifications to make you aware of their offers.